 Thank you very much for helping us make our visions come true!Donate

-The initiative “No factory farming in Switzerland” (Factory Farming Initiative), launched by Sentience Politics on 12 June 2018, wants to put an end to all this.
+The popular initiative “No factory farming in Switzerland” (Factory Farming Initiative, in German: “Massentierhaltungsinitiative”), launched by Sentience Politics on 12 June 2018, wants to put an end to all this.
 Fondation Franz Weber (FFW) is strongly supporting the Factory Farming Initiative.
-Alongside other organisations, we are campaigning to collect the necessary 100,000 signatures.
+In a joint effort with other organisations, we have successfully campaigned to collect the necessary 100,000 signatures.
+On 17 September 2019, we handed over the collected signatures to the Federal Chancellery in Bern.
+In all likelihood, the Swiss electorate will be able to vote on that important subject in the near future.
+(Media Release of 17 September 2019 (German, French, Italian))

 Swiss consumers should know about the abuses perpetrated in Swiss factory farming.
 They should be made aware of the consequences associated with consumption of these products.
 And they should be allowed to make educated decisions on which kind of animal husbandry they want their goods to come from.
 The Factory Farming Initiative offers an excellent opportunity to do so.
 According to surveys conducted by Isopublic, 87 per cent of the population considers animal welfare in farming to be “important” or “very important”.
 FFW wants to harness this public feeling with the support of the Factory Farming Initiative.